MicrosoftDocs/connected-spaces/articles/mobile-app-pair-gateway.md

     > [!IMPORTANT]
     > The gateways paired to your store can’t be shared between the different stores of your organization.
 To pair an available gateway, contact your account admin.

-    The following table describes each field and specifies whether the field is editable from the **Gateway Info** page:
+    The following table describes each field:

     |Field|Description|
     |--------------|------------------------------------------------------------|